 One Friday during the 2016 season, I went to watch my first ever NCAA men’s volleyball match.
-I’ve watched them on TV, but I’ve never actually attended one before.
+I’ve watched them on TV, but I’d never actually attended one before.
 That probably sounds a bit pathetic.
-In my defense, I’ve watched professional matches in Germany, have been to the CEV Champions League Final Four, and went to Poland to watch some of the 2014 World Championships.
-So it’s not like I’ve never seen high level men’s volleyball in person.
+In my defense, I’d watched professional matches in Germany, had been to the CEV Champions League Final Four, and went to Poland to watch some of the 2014 World Championships.
+So it’s not like I’d never seen high level men’s volleyball in person.
 And of course I coached the University of Exeter men.

 Conveniently, I was hanging out in Long Beach, which was the home of the then #1 ranked Long Beach State (CSULB) team.
 They hosted a pair of matches that week, with the one on Friday being against #11 UC Irvine.
 I’d been to the Pyramid before for a Long Beach State women’s alumni match when I was visiting back in 2013.
 This was a better production in terms of the game day experience, which probably isn’t a surprise.

 Take a look at the crazy number of guys on the Long Beach bench!